 If you’re in the stages of planning a trip to Ireland we’ve prepared a few Ireland travel tips to help you out!
 If you’re looking for one of the friendliest, greenest, and naturally beautiful countries on earth, then look no further than Ireland.

 There must be something to the rolling green hills, castles, whiskey, rain, Guinness beer, and rugged coastline as it draws millions of visitors to book a trip to Ireland every year.
 The country’s small size and accessibility make it easy for travelers.
 However, there are a few things to know before you head to the Emerald Isle.

-The Republic of Ireland and Northern Ireland are located on the island of Ireland.
+The Republic of Ireland and Northern Ireland is on the island of Ireland.
 To clarify, The Republic of Ireland is its own country – while Northern Ireland is a part of the United Kingdom.
-It’s been like this since the 1920s, and I think people would appreciate if the world knew the difference.
+It’s been like this since the 1920s, and I think people would appreciate it if the world knew the difference.

-Ireland is a British Isle, but that does not make it British.
+Ireland is the British Isles, but that does not make it British.
 Great Britain refers to the largest islands of the British Isles and represents the majority of the United Kingdom.
 The UK is made up of England, Wales, Scotland, and Northern Ireland.
 It can be confusing to foreigners – so watch this video to clear it up.